jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   `build`, not documented.
 Removed 2026-09-11 (owner choice), together with the `jdbc` download case in `scripts/install_java_pkgs_local.bash`.
 - `scripts/required_pkgs.sh` Debian 13: no Maven; README relies on
   java-env for it.
-Document or install.
-Owner decision pending (2026-09-11).
+Superseded 2026-09-12 by D10: the script is replaced under M11 and aa-env installs no Maven at all.
 - `tests/phase1-logic.bash` `EXPECTED_BRANCH` defaulted to `cleanup`, so
   P1.1 only warned on `modernize`.
 Default changed to `modernize` (owner choice a, 2026-09-11); the variable stays overridable.